-During the financial year, the Group carried out a review of the recoverable amount of its property, vessels and equipment mainly based on valuation reports issued by independent professional valuers.
-No impairment charge was recorded for the financial year ended 31 December 2022 as the carrying amounts of the vessels were determined to be recoverable.
-The impairment charge of US\$8,028,000 recognised during the financial year ended 31 December 2021 represented the write-down of the vessels to their recoverable amounts.
+During the current financial year, the Group carried out a review of the recoverable amount of its property, vessels and equipment mainly based on valuation reports issued by independent professional valuers.
+No impairment charge was recorded for the financial years ended 31 December 2023 and 31 December 2022 as the carrying amounts of the vessels were determined to be recoverable.